-One of last original Tuskegee Airmen instructors dies at 96
+One of last original Tuskegee Airmen instructors dies

 Atlanta — Milton Pitts Crenchaw, a flight instructor who trained many of the U.S. military’s Tuskegee Airmen, has died in Georgia.
 He was 96.